 Several of these larger organizations have been creating their own solutions for so long that they’ve become highly invested in those solutions.
 They’ve invested in the technology, the thousands of reports, dashboards, and scorecards they’ve created over the years, as well as the personnel resources they’ve hired and trained to work on their proprietary healthcare analytics platforms.
 Because of the financial and time investments poured into creating, expanding, and maintaining these proprietary systems, it can be a difficult decision to pivot to a new solution.

-Although it can be difficult to pivot, there are a number of problems that come with a homegrown healthcare analytics platforms that causes organizations to look for more effective solutions.
-Below are the top six challenges with perpetuating homegrown healthcare analytics platforms.
+Although it can be difficult to pivot, there are a number of problems that come with a homegrown analytics solution that causes organizations to look for more effective solutions.
+Below are the top six challenges with perpetuating homegrown analytic solutions.

 The inability to keep pace with the analytic demands of the organization is the biggest problem with homegrown solutions, and it’s a multi-pronged, compounding issue.
 Below are some of the factors that contribute to this being the leading problem.

 By the time the analytic team turns around new requests, oftentimes the department has already moved on and the business need has evolved or changed.
 The analytic team is constantly playing a catch-up game where they’re never quite meeting the needs of their users because the business need for healthcare analytics is evolving at a faster pace than the ability for the team to turn around a new solution.

 Homegrown EDW infrastructures and tools typically result in analysts spending 80 percent of their time prepping, cleansing, and consolidating data instead of performing actual analysis.
 This translates to needing as many as four analysts to accomplish what one analyst could do when working with a modern enterprise analytics platform with fully integrated tools.
 A modern platform and data architecture would flip the ratio to analysts spending 80 percent of their time performing analysis vs. getting data prepared for analytic use.